authelia/authelia/docs/security/measures.md

 The cost of this is low since in the instance of a user not existing it just stops processing the request to delay the login.
 Lastly the absolute minimum time authentication can take is 250 milliseconds.
-Both of these measures also have the added effect of creating an additional delay for all authentication attempts reducing the likelihood a password can be brute-forced even if regulation settings are too permissive.
+Both of these measures also have the added effect of creating an additional delay for all authentication attempts increasing the time that a brute-force attack will take, this combined with regulation greatly delays brute-force attacks and the effectiveness of them in general.

 ## Protections against password cracking (File authentication provider)